The Department of Chemistry and Biochemistry

 The lab is equipped with a PerkinElmer 2400 Series II CHN Elemental Analyzer for the determination of carbon, hydrogen, and nitrogen content in organic and other types of materials, including solids, liquids, volatile, and viscous samples.
 The method is based on the combustion of the sample in an oxygen atmosphere at 925ºC.

 In CHN mode, the accuracy of this method is ±0.3%, so the sample needs to be very pure to pass.

 This analytical service is also available to other interested institutions, academic or industrial.
-For information please contact Dr. Heike Hofstetter at email@example.com .
+For information please contact Dr. Taesam Kim at firstname.lastname@example.org.

 If you would like to have an elemental analysis performed, please provide a minimum of 3 mg of sample in a screw- or snap-cap vial (NO round bottom flasks!) and fill out the Elemental Analysis Request Form (PDF).
 Typically, 2 mg to 5 mg will be enough material for a duplicate run.
 In cases where you have very little sample available, it is possible to do one CHN run with as little as 1 mg for organic samples.